tonyvx/007x/hr_efficiency/HR_Analysis.md

 ![](HR_Analysis_files/figure-html/plot_data_exp_analysis-1.png)<!-- -->

+* Using plots for __avaerage_monthly_hours__, __last_evaluation__ & __number_projects__,
-* Overall lower performing employees are leaving more.
+  + Overall lower performing employees are leaving more.
 This warrants improvement in hiring process to avoid low performers
-* Aside from low performers, we can notice number of employees leaving creeeping up among mid to high performing.
+  + Aside from low performers, we can notice number of employees leaving creeeping up among mid to high performing.
 This is an area that needs to be also looked into for reduction in rate of attrition.

-* Retention is higher for employees who have
-  + been with the company for 4 or less (3rd quartile)
+* Most employees seem to have had 2- 4 projects.
+It looks like employees that remain having more than 4 are very low.
-  + Average monthly hours of 245 hrs or less
+* Average monthly hours of 160 to 215 hrs or less, seems to show very low attrition.
-  + No work accident
+* Most employees have been with company 5 or less.

 ###Cluster Analysis